vircadia/vircadia-builder/README.md

 ## Qt

 The Athena codebase uses a specific, patched version of Qt.
 Binary packages are only available for some platforms.
 For platforms without a package, Qt can be built from source by the script.

+**WARNING: The Qt build uses a large amount of RAM, which can be a problem with VPSes.
+A minimum of 4 GB RAM + 2GB swap is recommended for building Qt with one process**.
+The swap usage should be tolerable, as Qt has a few very memory intensive parts in the compilation process, but the rest is much less so.

+In case of trouble, look at the autodetected number of cores, eg:

+    Checking how many cores to use for building Athena...
+4 cores, memory limited to 2 Checking how many cores to use for building Qt...
+4 cores, memory limited to 3

+And manually specify a lower number.
+For instance:

+    ./athena_builder --qt-cores 1

+In any case, building in low resource environments is slow and problematic.
+While it can be done, it might be faster and easier to do the build in Docker or a bigger VM running on a local machine, and then copy the files over.

 ## Adding support for more distributions